2020-21 AP Course Audit: What You’ll Need to Do

 The list below represents examples of textbooks that meet the curricular requirements of AP Environmental Science.
-The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
-Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.
+Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

 - Berg, Linda, Peter Raven, David Hassenzhal.
 Environment.
-New York, NY: John Wiley and Sons.
+10th ed., New York, NY: John Wiley and Sons, 2018.

 - Chiras, Daniel D. Environmental Science.
-Boston, MA: Jones and Bartlett.
+10th ed., Boston, MA: Jones and Bartlett, 2016.

 - Miller, G. Tyler and Scott Spoolman.
-Living in the Environmental.
-Boston, MA: Cengage Learning.
+Living in the Environment.
+19th ed., Boston, MA: Cengage Learning, 2018.

 - Wright, Richard and Dorothy Boorse.
 Environmental Science: Toward A Sustainable Future.
 13th ed., San Francisco, CA: Pearson Education, 2017.